Application-maker/transgui-updated-releases/README.md

-# transgui-updated-releases
+# Updated releases for transgui
-Building script + Releases for transgui
+Building script and prebuilt releases for "transmission-remote-gui/transgui"